The Canadian Alps

 Arriving and Departing the Tour:

-Detailed itinerary including arrival and departure information is provided upon registration.
+Detailed itinerary including arrival and departure information is provided to all registered riders.